-Abstract.- It is thought that speciation in phytophagous insects is often due to colonization of novel host plants, because radiations of plant and insect lineages are typically asynchronous.
+Abstract.--It is thought that speciation in phytophagous insects is often due to colonization of novel host plants, because radiations of plant and insect lineages are typically asynchronous.
 Recent phylogenetic comparisons have supported this model of diversification for both insect herbivores and specialized pollinators.
-An exceptional case where contemporaneous plantinsect diversification might be expected is the obligate mutualism between fig trees (Ficus species, Moraceae) and their pollinating wasps (Agaonidae, Hymenoptera).
+An exceptional case where contemporaneous plant-insect diversification might be expected is the obligate mutualism between fig trees (Ficus species, Moraceae) and their pollinating wasps (Agaonidae, Hymenoptera).
 The ubiquity and ecological significance of this mutualism in tropical and subtropical ecosystems has long intrigued biologists, but the systematic challenge posed by >750 interacting species pairs has hindered progress toward understanding its evolutionary history.
-In particular, taxon sampling and analytical tools have been insufficient for large-scale co-phylogenetic analyses.
+In particular, taxon sampling and analytical tools have been insufficient for large-scale cophylogenetic analyses.
 Here, we sampled nearly 200 interacting pairs of fig and wasp species from across the globe.
-Two supermatrices were assembled: on average, wasps had sequences from 77% of six genes (5.6kb), figs had sequences from 60% of five genes (5.5 kb), and overall 850 new DNA sequences were generated for this study.
+Two supermatrices were assembled: on an average, wasps had sequences from 77% of 6 genes (5.6 kb), figs had sequences from 60% of 5 genes (5.5 kb), and overall 850 new DNA sequences were generated for this study.
 We also developed a new analytical tool, Jane 2, for event-based phylogenetic reconciliation analysis of very large data sets.
 Separate Bayesian phylogenetic analyses for figs and fig wasps under relaxed molecular clock assumptions indicate Cretaceous diversification of crown groups and contemporaneous divergence for nearly half of all fig and pollinator lineages.
-Event-based co-phylogenetic analyses further support the co-diversification hypothesis.
-Biogeographic analyses indicate that the presentday distribution of fig and pollinator lineages is consistent with an Eurasian origin and subsequent dispersal, rather than with Gondwanan vicariance.
-Overall, our findings indicate that the fig-pollinator mutualism represents an extreme case among plant-insect interactions of coordinated dispersal and long-term co-diversification.
+Event-based cophylogenetic analyses further support the codiversification hypothesis.
+Biogeographic analyses indicate that the present-day distribution of fig and pollinator lineages is consistent with a Eurasian origin and subsequent dispersal, rather than with Gondwanan vicariance.
+Overall, our findings indicate that the fig-pollinator mutualism represents an extreme case among plant-insect interactions of coordinated dispersal and long-term codiversification.
+[Biogeography; coevolution; cospeciation; host switching; long-branch attraction; phylogeny.]

-[biogeography, coevolution, cospeciation, host switching, long branch attraction, phylogeny.]

-Processes affecting the diversification of insects are crucial to understanding the origin of biodiversity, because most animals are either insect herbivores, or natural enemies (predators or parasitoids) of these phytophages (Novotny et al., 2002).
-As primary consumers, most insect herbivores are involved in antagonistic interactions with plants and, although herbivores often exhibit host-specific co-evolutionary adaptations to plant defences (Ehrlich and Raven, 1964), recent empirical studies have suggested that host plant lineages are generally older than their associated herbivores (Percy et al., 2004; Tilmon, 2008; McKenna et al., 2009).
-Such patterns of asynchronous plant-insect diversification are consistent with the general paradigm that insect speciation results from colonization of novel host plants and subsequent reproductive isolation (Percy et al., 2004; Tilmon, 2008; McKenna et al., 2009; Fordyce, 2010).
+Processes affecting the diversification of insects are crucial to understanding the origin of biodiversity, because most animals are either insect herbivores, or natural enemies (predators or parasitoids) of these phytophages (Novotny et al. 2002).
+As primary consumers, most insect herbivores are involved in antagonistic interactions with plants and, although herbivores often exhibit host-specific coevolutionary adaptations to plant defenses (Ehrlich and Raven 1964), recent empirical studies have suggested that host plant lineages are generally older than their associated herbivores (Percy et al. 2004; Tilmon 2008; McKenna et al. 2009).
+Such patterns of asynchronous plant-insect diversification are consistent with the general paradigm that insect speciation results from colonization of novel host plants and subsequent reproductive isolation (Percy et al. 2004; Tilmon 2008; McKenna et al. 2009; Fordyce 2010).